Mlkurta/ENCE_3231_Embedded_Systems/Phase_D/Readme.md

 The measured rotation times were converted into wheel speed data and used to generate a relationship between PWM command and rotational speed.
 This calibration revealed variations in motor performance across the operating range and provided a basis for compensating differences between the two drive motors.
 By using the experimentally measured speed data, more consistent wheel velocities could be achieved, improving straight-line tracking and overall balancing performance of the robot.

+## Control Tuning

+The robot uses a PD balancing controller based on fused accelerometer and gyroscope measurements.
+Wheel velocity feedback is incorporated to improve translational control and reduce steady-state drift, allowing the robot to maintain balance while tracking commanded forward and reverse speeds.

+$u(t) = K_p(\theta_{target} - \theta) - K_d\dot{\theta} + K_v(v_{target} - v)$

+A complementary filter was used to estimate robot pitch by combining gyroscope and accelerometer measurements.
+The gyroscope provides accurate short-term angular rate information but is susceptible to drift when integrated over time.
+The accelerometer provides an absolute estimate of tilt relative to gravity but is sensitive to vibration and noise.
+The complementary filter blends these measurements, using a weighting factor α to combine the short-term stability of the gyroscope with the long-term stability of the accelerometer.

+$\theta_k = \alpha \left(\theta_{k-1} + \omega_k \Delta t\right) + (1-\alpha)\theta_{acc,k}$

+An α value of 0.995 was selected, resulting in approximately 98% reliance on the integrated gyroscope measurement and 2% reliance on the accelerometer measurement during each update cycle.